j-easy/easy-props/README.md

 As you can see, a lot of plumbing code is written to load two properties, convert them to the right type, etc.

-ADP4J handles all this plumbing for you, which make your code cleaner, more readable and maintainable.
+ADP4J handles all this plumbing for you, which makes your code cleaner, more readable and maintainable.

 ## Built-in Annotations